city of stuart Fire Rescue

 Thank you for stopping by our website and your interest in our organization.

 The City of Stuart Fire Rescue Department was founded in 1915 and we are very proud to be a part of a department rooted in such deep history.
-We have come quite a long way in our 104-year history.
+We have come quite a long way in our 107 year history.
 Our personnel are extremely dedicated to making our department the very best it can be by providing outstanding fire and emergency medical services to our residents and visitors every day.
 We operate out of two fire stations with all of our apparatus licensed to Advanced Life Support (ALS) level.
+A new third fire station is currently in the design phase with groundbreaking on the site in the very near future.
+Personnel are also operating at a temporary third station until the new station is completed.

 Stuart Fire Rescue is committed to delivering the highest level of Fire and Emergency Medical Services (EMS).